+- B) Voting Membership:

+- 1) Chair (1 Senator)

+- 2) Vice-Chair (1 Senator)

+- 3) Four (4) Senators

+- 4) Nine (9) A.S.
+Finance Officers

+- 5) A.S.
+Chief Financial Officer

+- 6) A.S.
+Internal Vice President (only in the case of a tie)

+- C) Non-Voting Ex-Officio Membership:

+- 1) A.S.
+President

+- 2) A.S.
+Executive Director

+- 3) A.S.
+Assistant Director for Budget and Finance (advisor)

+- 4) A.S.
+Controller

+- 5) A.S.
+Attorney General

+- D) Selection and Term of Office:

+- 1) The A.S.
+Chief Financial Officer and eight (8) A.S.
+Finance Officers shall be recommended by the A.S.
+Committee on Committees, then nominated by the A.S.
+President and approved by the Senate for a term of one (1) academic year.
+The outgoing CFO shall be closely involved in the process.

+- E) Attendance:

-- 1) A Finance Officer who acquires two (2) unexcused absences in an academic quarter shall be subject to removal by the Finance and Business Committee Chair, and two-thirds (2/3) vote by Senate, pending review by Finance and Budget Committee of mitigating circumstances. - 2) A Finance Officer is allowed an excused absence only if the Finance and Budget Committee Chair has received prior notification by twelve noon (12:00 PM) on the day of the Finance and Business Committee meeting. - 3) When a voting member is to be represented by a proxy, the member must present this fact to the Finance and Business Committee Chair before twelve noon (12:00 PM) on the day of the Finance and Business Committee meeting.
+- An A.S.
+Finance Officer who acquires two (2) unexcused absences in an academic quarter shall be subject to removal by the Finance and Budget Committee Chair, and two-thirds (2/3) vote by Senate, pending review by Finance and Budget Committee of mitigating circumstances.

+- 2) An A.S.
+Finance Officer is allowed an excused absence only if the Finance and Budget Committee Chair has received prior notification by twelve noon (12:00 PM) on the day of the Finance and Business Committee meeting.

+- 3) When a voting member is to be represented by a proxy, the member must present this fact to the Finance and Budget Committee Chair before twelve noon (12:00 PM) on the day of the Finance and Budget Committee meeting.
 A voting member may not represent another voting member by proxy and a proxy does not necessarily mean that the absence was excused.

-F) Duties and Powers of the Committee:
+- F) Duties and Powers of the Committee: